antaris-inc/SatOS-Payload-SDK/examples/app-python/README.md

 docker build --platform=linux/amd64 -t satos-payload-example-app-python .
 ```

 Next, we can run the application in a container.
-The command below assumes that `CONFIG` is set to the name of the downloaded file in your current working directory:
+The command below assumes that `$CONFIG` is set to the name of the config file (zip) you downloaded from Antaris Cloud Platform.
+The file must be located in your current working directory:

 ```
 docker run --platform=linux/amd64 -e CONFIG=$CONFIG -v $(pwd):/workspace -it satos-payload-example-app-python